Download our Twinview Overview Brochure

 How Architecture Can Combat Loneliness Through Better Design

-Loneliness is not a new problem, but it has become harder to ignore, with reports now describing it as a public health concern.
-Policymakers frame it as a social and economic challenge.
-Architects and planners increasingly link it to the way we shape our towns and buildings.
-A home can be warm, efficient and structurally sound, but still leave its occupants feeling cut off.
+A home can be warm, efficient and structurally sound, yet still leave its occupants feeling isolated.
 The same is true of offices, campuses and later-living developments.
-Good design has always been about people, and the industry is beginning to ask how buildings can support human connection, not just function.
+Good design has always been about people, and the industry is beginning to ask how buildings can support human connection, not just technical performance.

 What Twinview Offers Today